pymc-devs/pymc-examples/examples/case_studies/mediation_analysis.myst.md

 ## Authors
 - Authored by Benjamin T. Vincent in August 2021
 - Updated by Benjamin T. Vincent in February 2022
+- Updated by Arman Sarjou in September 2023

 +++